langchain-ai/langchain/.github/CONTRIBUTING.md

 `langchain` is currently on version `0.0.x`

 All changes will be accompanied by a patch version increase.
-Any changes to public interfaces are nearly always done in a backwards compatible way.
+Any changes to public interfaces are nearly always done in a backwards compatible way and will be communicated ahead of time when they are not backwards compatible.

 We are targeting January 2024 for a release of `langchain` v0.1, at which point `langchain` will adopt the same versioning policy as `langchain-core`.